Jeff Cook, co-founder of country band Alabama, dies at 73 - NewsBreak

 Jeff Cook, co-founder of country band Alabama, dies at 73

-Guitarist Jeff Cook, who co-founded the successful country group Alabama and steered them up the charts with such hits as “Song of the South” and “Dixieland Delight,” has died.
+NEW YORK — (AP) — Guitarist Jeff Cook, who co-founded the country group Alabama and steered them up the charts with such hits as “Song of the South” and “Dixieland Delight,” has died.
 He was 73.

 Cook had Parkinson's disease and disclosed his diagnosis in 2017.
 He died Tuesday at his home in Destin, Florida, said Don Murry Grubbs, a representative for the band.